-SeaWorld also has a fantastic way to save money if you’re going to be in the park from the time it opens until the time it closes: All Day Dining.
-This requires a higher fee up-front (prices change based on the season), but you can expect the cost to be somewhere around $34.99 for adults and $19.99 for kids, plus tax.
+SeaWorld also has a fantastic way to save money if you’re going to be in the park from the time it opens until the time it closes: All-Day Dining.
+This requires a higher fee upfront – the prices change based on the season, but you can expect the cost to be somewhere around $34.99 for adults and $19.99 for kids, plus tax.
 The deal allows you to go through the lines in the restaurants at least once per hour, including the newer pretzel and craft beer stand by Shamu Stadium, and receive one entree, one side or dessert, and one drink (with children getting a kids’ meal and drink).
 They’ll give you a wristband that they scan each time you go through the line, which makes it very convenient.
 I’ve personally verified that you can literally cycle through the line over and over again – but I was informed that, if they catch you sharing your food/drink with others (and if you go through the line a lot, I’m sure they’ll be watching), they’ll cut your wristband off, and you won’t get a refund.

-All Day Dining starts working from the time the park opens (the Seafire Inn serves breakfast, which is certainly included in the dining program) until 30 minutes before a restaurant closes.
-So, on an average summer day, you can start eating at 9:00am and keep going all day until 9:30pm, all for one low price.
+All-Day Dining starts working from the time the park opens until 30 minutes before a restaurant closes.
+So, on an average summer day, you can typically start eating at 9:00 am and keep going all day until 9:30 pm, all for one low price!

-If you’ll only be in the park for one meal, the dining deal isn’t that good of an option.
-But if you eat just two meals, it more than pays for itself.
+If you’ll only be in SeaWorld for one meal, the dining plan isn’t that good of an option – but if you eat just two meals, it more than pays for itself.
 Add in that sodas and bottled water are included all day, as well, and you have one heck of a deal!
 (Just keep in mind, All-Day Dining does not include special dining events, such as Dine with Shamu, Character Dining, or Sharks Underwater Grill.)

 SeaWorld graciously provides picnic tables (near the pet kennel) for families to enjoy this cost-effective option.
 My personal favorite is the picnic table all the way at the end – at lunch time, this table is fully in the shade!